gentoo-golang-dist/zabbix-agent2-plugin-postgresql/README.md

 PostgreSQL, version 10, 11, 12

 ## Plugin setup
-*Plugins.Postgres.System.Path* variable needs to be set in Zabbix agent 2 configuration file with the path to the Postgres plugin executable.
+*Plugins.PostgreSQL.System.Path* variable needs to be set in Zabbix agent 2 configuration file with the path to the Postgresql plugin executable.
 By default the variable is set in **plugin** configuration file *postgresql.conf* and then included in the **agent** configuration file *zabbix_agent2.conf*.

 E.g:
 You should add the following option to the **plugin** configuration file:

-    Plugins.Postgres.System.Path=/path/to/executable/postgresql
+    Plugins.PostgreSQL.System.Path=/path/to/executable/postgresql

 Then the config file needs to be included in the main Zabbix agent 2 config file via the *Include* command.

 E.g:
 You should add the following option to the **plugin** configuration file:

-    Include=/path/to/config/postgres.conf
+    Include=/path/to/config/postgresql.conf

 ## Configuration
 The Zabbix Agent's configuration file is used to configure plugins.

-**Plugins.Postgres.CallTimeout** — The maximum time in seconds for waiting when a request has to be done.
+**Plugins.PostgreSQL.CallTimeout** — The maximum time in seconds for waiting when a request has to be done.
 *Default value:* equals the global Timeout configuration parameter.
 *Limits:* 1-30

-**Plugins.Postgres.Timeout** — The maximum time in seconds for waiting when a connection has to be established.
+**Plugins.PostgreSQL.Timeout** — The maximum time in seconds for waiting when a connection has to be established.
 *Default value:* equals the global Timeout configuration parameter.
 *Limits:* 1-30

-**Plugins.Postgres.CustomQueriesPath** — Full pathname of a directory containing *.sql* files with custom queries.
+**Plugins.PostgreSQL.CustomQueriesPath** — Full pathname of a directory containing *.sql* files with custom queries.
 *Default value:* — (the feature is disabled by default)

-**Plugins.Postgres.KeepAlive** — Sets a time for waiting before unused connections will be closed.
+**Plugins.PostgreSQL.KeepAlive** — Sets a time for waiting before unused connections will be closed.
 *Default value:* 300 sec.
 *Limits:* 60-900

-**Plugins.Postgres.Sessions.<session_name>.TLSConnect** — Encryption type for postgres connection. "*" should be replaced with a session name.
+**Plugins.PostgreSQL.Sessions.<session_name>.TLSConnect** — Encryption type for PostgreSQL connection. "*" should be replaced with a session name.
 *Default value:*
 *Accepted values:*  required, verify_ca, verify_full

-**Plugins.Postgres.Sessions.<session_name>.TLSCAFile** — Full pathname of a file containing the top-level CA(s) certificates for postgres
+**Plugins.PostgreSQL.Sessions.<session_name>.TLSCAFile** — Full pathname of a file containing the top-level CA(s) certificates for PostgreSQL
 *Default value:*

-**Plugins.Postgres.Sessions.<session_name>.TLSCertFile** — Full pathname of a file containing the postgres certificate or certificate chain.
+**Plugins.PostgreSQL.Sessions.<session_name>.TLSCertFile** — Full pathname of a file containing the PostgreSQL certificate or certificate chain.
 *Default value:*

-**Plugins.Postgres.Sessions.*.TLSKeyFile** — Full pathname of a file containing the postgres private key.
+**Plugins.PostgreSQL.Sessions.*.TLSKeyFile** — Full pathname of a file containing the PostgreSQL private key.
 *Default value:*

 ### Configuring connection